-Aligned To Common Core Standard:
+Aligned Standard: HSN-CN.C.7

 - Find x Step-by-step Lesson- Find the two forms of x from a quadratic equation.

 - Guided Lesson - Solve three quadratics for us.

-- I provide a universal version of the quadratic formula and then we work away on using it.
+- Guided Lesson Explanation - I provide a universal version of the quadratic formula and then we work away on using it.

 - Practice Worksheet - I line up ten quadratics for you to pick apart and find me an x value.

 - Matching Worksheet - Match the quadratics to the possible value of their x.

 - Answer Keys - These are for all the unlocked materials above.